Erik-White/LzfseSharp/README.md

 ## Limitations

 - **Decode-only**: This library only supports decompression.
 For compression, use the original C library or platform-specific APIs on Apple platforms.
 - **No streaming API**: Currently requires the entire compressed data in memory.
-Streaming support may be added in future versions.
+Decompression cannot be resumed across multiple calls — if the destination buffer is too small the decoder returns `DecompressStatus.DestinationFull` and the caller must retry from the start with a larger buffer.
-- **Buffer size**: You must allocate the output buffer with the correct uncompressed size beforehand.
+- **Buffer size**: The destination buffer must be large enough to hold the full uncompressed output.
+Over-allocating is safe; the decoder reports the actual byte count.

 ## License